mabusela/countdown-timer/README.md

-# countdown-timer
+# Countdown Timer

-JavaScript Project for a Count Down Timer
+How to make a countdown timer using JavaScript Coding Challenge.